 Fuel management, also referred to as vegetation management or fuel treatment, is a key element of wildfire risk reduction.
 For the purpose of this discussion, fuel management generally refers to native vegetation/fuel modifications in forested areas greater than 30 m from homes and structures.
-The principles of fuel management are outlined in detail in Appendix I. No known fuel treatments have been completed within the AOI to date.
+The principles of fuel management are outlined in detail in Appendix I - Principles of Fuel Management.